NachoColl/blockchain-web-services/docs/index.md

   <li><span class="fa-li"><i class="fa-regular fa-square-check"></i></span>The use of blockchain private wallets should only be required if adding value to the solution proposal.</li>
 </ul>

-To show how Blockchain Web Services implements such principles, Figure 4 reveals an example of the platform API service.
+Figure 4 reveals an example of the platform API service implementing such principles.

 Any company or developer can start using Blockchain Web Services API with no Blockchain or Smart Contract previous knowledge and without the need to have and secure a Wallet or to exchange USD to pay transaction fees.